 ZunZun Musical Assembly

 45-minute assembly program engages elementary school students with musical segments focused on where their water comes from, water and energy conservation, watershed protection, and climate change.
 Free for schools served by the City of Napa water system, ZunZun's bilingual programs are always lively, with students and teachers singing and playing a variety of folkloric instruments.
 This highly acclaimed group has performed in 14 countries throughout the Americas and has appeared on regional, national, and international radio and television.
-For more information about ZunZun, visit the ZunZun website.
-To book a ZunZun assembly, please call them directly at 831-426-0684 or learn more and visit the ZunZun website.
+For more information about ZunZun, visit the ZunZun web site.
+To book a ZunZun assembly, please call 831-426-0684 or Email ZunZun.

 High School Video Contest

 With the Shelter-at-Home Order in place, the 5th annual Napa County Water Conservation Video Contest was open to all students and families!
 The 2020 contest theme was I Save Our Water Because... and the winning video "We All Live Down River" was a mother-daughter team effort by Marie Dolcini and Giulia Guerrera, Napa High sophomore.
 View the 1st Place Video.
-The winners will receive a $100 gift card for the Century Napa Valley Theatre, where their video will be shown as a public service announcement for one week once the theatre reopens.
-Stay tuned for details on the 2021 contest!
+The winners received a $100 gift card for the Century Napa Valley Theatre, where their video will be shown as a public service announcement for one week once the theatre reopens in 2021.
+Stay tuned for details on the 2021 Video Contest!